-The US Dollar is the world’s reserve currency, and it accounts for roughly 62% of global foreign exchange reserves, double that of the Euro and Yen.
+The United States dollar is the official currency of the United States of America but also is the world’s dominant reserve currency, and it accounts for roughly 62% of global foreign exchange reserves, double that of the Euro and Yen.
 In fact, the US Dollar has been the world’s reserve currency for over 100 years.

 The US dollar is the world currency for a number of reasons.
 It was adopted by several countries in the aftermath of World War II, when the Bretton Woods system pegged national currencies to the dollar and required countries to hold dollars as reserves.
 The dollar also became popular with oil exporting nations because it was the currency used in oil transactions.